|

 of the color palette of the Game Boy Color, as well as to feature

-more elements from the popular Pokémon anime.
+more elements from the popular Pokemon anime.
 This first

-generation of games introduced the original 151 species of Pokémon
+generation of games introduced the original 151 species of Pokemon

-(in National Pokédex order, encompassing all Pokémon
+(in National Pokédex order, encompassing all Pokemon

 from Bulbasaur to Mew), as well as the basic game concepts of capturing,

-training, battling, and trading Pokémon with both computer
+training, battling, and trading Pokemon with both computer

 and human players.
 These versions of the games take place within